MBenediktF/MLOps/readme.md

 This project is closely related to my Bachelor's thesis, which was developed in collaboration with Bosch Engineering GmbH and Hochschule Heilbronn.
-The thesis explores the concept of Machine Learning Operations (MLOps) and its practical implementation.
+The thesis explores the concept of MLOps and its practical implementation.
 You can find the full thesis [here](https://www.mbenediktf.de/end-to-end-mlops/).